 Even with a perfect installation, your PIR sensor can sometimes act up.
 Whether it’s a light that won’t turn off or one that misses movement entirely, these issues are usually easy to fix.
 Before you assume the sensor is broken, walk through these simple troubleshooting steps to get it working correctly again.
 Most of the time, a small adjustment is all it takes.

-Fixing False Alarms or Missed Detections
+What to Do About False Alarms or Missed Detections

 False alarms are the most common complaint with PIR sensors, and they’re often caused by the sensor’s environment.
 Your sensor detects motion by sensing heat, so anything that causes a rapid temperature change can trigger it.
 This includes air vents, radiators, and even direct sunlight.
 Try repositioning the sensor away from these heat sources.
 If your sensor is missing real motion, make sure its view isn’t blocked by furniture or decor.